rbejar/Focalize.js/README.md

 * It encourages a strong separation between content and style; stronger than the templates that common presentation applications provide.
 This puts less control in the hands of those **creating** presentations and more control in the hands of those **designing** their styles.
 * When every HTML5 designer out there is creating a web site with vertical parallax scroll, Focalize.js first approach is horizontal parallax scroll.
 Way cool, isn't it? xP
 * Flat design?
 No, please, don't do that... xD It may be possible to design a style for Focalize.js which can be labeled as flat, but it is not the best tool for that.
 * Will you feel dizzy after watching a Focalize.js presentation?
-Most probably you won't... xP
+Most probably you won't, but I can't promise... xP

 ## Audience
 * For now, myself (eat your own dog food...).
 In a short future, I expect that some brave, smart and good-looking early adopters could be interested.